Weekly Review: High Yield CEFs

 Source: CEFConnect.com

-Z-score is an appropriate indicator to highlight the funds which are statistically overpriced from the sample that we have above.
-Apparently we do not have any except MFS Intermediate High Income: (CIF).
-From this raw data, my focus for a potential sell will remain only on CIF where we have a Z-score of 1.9 and a premium of 8.68%.
+Z-score is an appropriate indicator to highlight the funds which are statistically overpriced from the data that we have above.
+It is difficult to say that we have exciting 'Sell' candidates based on this criteria.
+During the last two weeks MFS Intermediate High Income (NYSE: CIF) was a potential short, but even this fund has lost its statistical edge.

 Source: CEFConnect.com